 Consider, for a moment, the position of AS65001 and AS65002.
 These are transit providers, companies that rely on their customer’s trust, and their ability to out compete in the area of peering, to make money.
 First, signing updates means that you are declaring, to the entire world, in a legally provable way, who your customers are.
 This, from what I understand of the provider business model, is not only a no-no, but a huge legal issue.
 But this is actually, still, the simpler problem to solve.

 Second, you cannot deploy this kind of system with a single, centrally stored private key.
 Assume, for a moment, that you do solve the problem this way.
 What happens if a single eBGP speaker is compromised?
 What if you need to replace a single eBGP speaker?
 You must roll your AS level private key.
 And replace all your advertisements in the entire Internet.
 This, from a security standpoint, is a bad idea.

-The bottom line is this: even given BGPsec’s flawed view of the way BGP works, even given BGPsec’s flawed view of what needs to be secured, even giving BGPsec implementations the benefit of doing the impossible (adding state and processing without impacting performance), even given some magical form of replay attack prevention that costs nothing, BGPsec still exposes information no-one really wants exposed.
+The bottom line is this: even setting aside BGPsec’s flawed view of the way BGP works, even setting aside BGPsec’s flawed view of what needs to be secured, even setting aside BGPsec implementations the benefit of doing the impossible (adding state and processing without impacting performance), even given some magical form of replay attack prevention that costs nothing, BGPsec still exposes information no-one really wants exposed.
 The tradeoffs are ultimately unacceptable.